usefulteam/jwt-auth/README.md

 It will validates the user credentials, and returns success response including a token if the authentication is correct or returns an error response if the authentication is failed.

+You can use the optional parameter `device` with the device identifier to let user manage the device access in your profile.
+If this parameter is empty, it is ignored.

 #### Sample of success response when trying to generate token:

 ```json